Kurento/kurento/source/knowledge/nat.rst

 This type of NAT allows inbound connections from *any source IP address* and *any source port*, as long as the destination tuple exists in a previously created rule.

 Typically, these rules are statically created beforehand by an administrator.
-These are the kind of rules that are used to configure *Port Forwarding* (aka. "*opening the ports*") in most consumer routers.
+These are the kind of rules that are used to configure *Port Forwarding* (aka. "*opening the ports*") in most consumer-grade routers.
+Of course, as it is the case for all NAT types, it is also possible to create dynamic rules by first performing an outbound connection.

 Visualization: